 Generally, it is much easier for your cyber security workforce to keep computer systems and data safe within the workplace than doing it outside the establishment where the business has very little control.
 For instance, news outlets like NewsAnyway.com often report on breaches and cybersecurity trends, highlighting the increasing risks businesses face.
 Additionally, the type and number of connections linked to the company will change drastically, making it essential for robust security measures and constant monitoring to prevent unauthorized access and data leaks.

-Here are the most common remote working cyber security risks that might endanger your business.
+So what are the risks of remote working?
+Here are the most common cyber security risks of remote work that might endanger your business.

 Using Personal Devices for Work